 Elisabeth Landes, CRT | Member

 More than a lifelong resident of Susquehanna County, Liz Landes is a dedicated humanitarian committed to improving the quality of life for families in the Great Bend area.
 Her passion for philanthropy and belief in the power of community has resulted in more than a dozen successful events and thousands of dollars raised to develop the Specialist Lee A. Wiegand Memorial Park in Great Bend, Pennsylvania.
-Liz additionally serves as Chair of the Musa Stiles VFW Auxiliary Post #6223‘s Youth Program and Veteran’s Support committees.
+Liz additionally serves as an active, participating member of the Musa Stiles VFW Auxiliary Post #6223‘s Youth Program and Veteran’s Support committees.

 Outside of her community improvement efforts, Liz has held licensure as a Respiratory Therapist for 10 years.
 She is employed with Endless Mountains Health Systems in Montrose, where she helps her patients live their best lives with the assistance of therapeutic respiratory programs.
 Liz and her husband, Ray, reside in Great Bend and have three children and two grandchildren.